 - Consent must be obtained from those with legal capacity to do so; adults (18 years and over); children require parental or legal guardian consent [NSO coaches within the AIS daily training environment are seen as holding legal guardianship].
 While common law recognises that the rights of a child to consent increases as their ability to understand and comprehend increases, caution must always be exercised.

 8. Consent can be provided in either a verbal or written form.
-Where provision of consent is verbal, the obtaining of consent must be noted in the AMS medical record at the time of treatment.
+Where provision of consent is verbal, the obtaining of consent must be noted in the Athlete Management System (AMS) medical record at the time of treatment

 Practice specific requirements

 - Any practitioner conducting dry needling in clinical practice will have undertaken an appropriate formal course of training.
-This includes massage therapists who must hold a nationally recognised diploma or advanced diploma (AQTF standard).
-If dry needling has been learnt at a post-graduate workshop, practitioners must complete a minimum of 60 hours face to face training and 15 hours supervised clinical practice (AMT – massage therapy code of practice).
+This includes massage therapists who must hold a nationally recognised diploma or advanced diploma (Australian Quality Training Framework standard).
+If dry needling has been learnt at a post-graduate workshop, practitioners must complete a minimum of 60 hours face-to-face training and 15 hours supervised clinical practice (Association of Massage Therapists Code of Practice)

 - It is recommended that in an NSO environment, no practitioner performs dry needling unless they have received prospective approval to do so by the Medical Director, Head of Physical Therapies and/or High Performance Director